Toyota bZ4X: bZ4X Touring / bZ Woodland / Subaru Trailseeker / Subaru E-Outback

-An extended length version of the bZ4X/bZ was introduced as the bZ Woodland (North America) and the bZ4X Touring (Europe) on 15 May 2025.
-A Subaru version called the Subaru Trailseeker (North America) and the Subaru E-Outback (Europe) was introduced earlier on 16 April 2025.
+A lengthened version of the bZ4X/bZ was introduced as the bZ Woodland (North America) and the bZ4X Touring (Europe) on 15 May 2025.
+A Subaru version called the Subaru Trailseeker (North America, Japan and Australia) and the Subaru E-Outback (Europe) were introduced earlier, on 16 April 2025.
 It is based on the refreshed version of the bZ4X/bZ (2026 model year for North America).

 Compared to the standard bZ4X, the bZ4X Touring / bZ Woodland is 140 mm longer, 20 mm taller for additional cargo space, and has standard roof rails.
 It has a single battery option, the 74.7 kWh pack.

 The vehicle's AWD system includes driving modes for Snow/Dirt and Deep Snow/Mud.
 It is also equipped with hill descent control and 8.3 in of ground clearance.
 Towing capacity is rated at 3500 lb.

-Inside, it features a 14-inch touchscreen with wireless Android Auto and Apple CarPlay compatibility.
+The interior features a 14-inch touchscreen with wireless Android Auto and Apple CarPlay compatibility.
 There are two 15W wireless smartphone chargers upfront and two fast USB-C chargers for the rear occupants.